-Craig Little re-elected as Wairoa Mayor plus councillor votes revealed
+Wairoa's mayor says roads, CBD revitalisation and forestry major issues for the district

+Wairoa's re-elected mayor says major projects for the district include roads, CBD revitalisation and reducing the amount of farmland being turned to forestry.

-Wairoa's Mayor Craig Little has been voted in for a third term, winning the election by a 1000 plus votes.
+Craig Little has been voted in for a third term, winning the election by a 1000-plus votes.

 Little won 1674 votes, beating Waipatu Winitana and Jennifer Takuta-Moses, who received 410 and 147 votes respectively.

-Little said he was happy with the result, saying he had a good team of councillors around him.
+Little said he was happy with Saturday's result, saying he had a good team of councillors around him.

 READ MORE: